Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 Wisconsin Betting Records & Stats

-- In three games this season, Wisconsin and its opponents have gone over 138.5 combined points.
+- Wisconsin and its opponents have scored more than 137.5 points in three of five games this season.

-- Wisconsin's contests this year have an average total of 142.8, 4.3 more points than this game's over/under.
+- Wisconsin's contests this year have an average point total of 142.8, 5.3 more points than this matchup's over/under.

 - Wisconsin has entered the game as favorites three times this season and won twice.